xmlking/micro-apps/apps/entity-service/README.md

 **Redis Insight:** Redis db visualization dashboard

-> when prompted, use host:redisearch, port:6379 and name:any_name
+> when prompted, use host:redis, port:6379 and name:any_name

 ```bash
 open http://localhost:8001/